 Many of us have pondered the concept of Soul Mates before.
 What is a Soul Mate?
 Do I have one?
 And if so, where is mine?
 The idea that there is one special person created just for you is too juicy not to consider.

-I definitely believe in Soul Mates (in fact, I’ve manifested more than one using the techniques I teach in my course), but my definition extends beyond the traditional idea of The One.
+I definitely believe in Soul Mates (in fact, I’ve manifested mine using the techniques I teach in my course), but my definition extends beyond the traditional idea of The One.

 I personally believe a Soul Mate is a person you’re inexplicably drawn to be in relationship with.
 I believe they are brought into your life so that you can grow and expand into the best version of yourself.